Anne Bancroft: Personal life

 Bancroft's first husband was lawyer Martin May, of Lubbock, Texas.
 They married on July 1, 1953, separated in November 1955, and divorced on February 13, 1957.
 She had previously been engaged to actor John Ericson in 1951.
 Lee Marvin's ex-wife Betty claimed in her 2010 book Tales of a Hollywood Housewife that Marvin had an affair with Bancroft when they co-starred in Gorilla at Large (1954) and A Life in the Balance (1955).

 In 1961, Bancroft met Mel Brooks at a rehearsal for Perry Como's variety show Kraft Music Hall.
-Bancroft and Brooks married on August 5, 1964, at the Manhattan Marriage Bureau near New York City Hall, and were married until her death in 2005.
+Bancroft and Brooks married on August 5, 1964, at the Manhattan Marriage Bureau near New York City Hall, and remained married until her death in 2005.
 Their son, Max Brooks, was born in 1972.
 Bancroft worked with her husband three times on the screen: dancing a tango in Brooks's Silent Movie (1976), in his remake of To Be or Not to Be (1983) and in the episode titled "Opening Night" (2004) of the HBO show Curb Your Enthusiasm.
 The couple also appeared in Dracula: Dead and Loving It (1995), but never appeared together again.
 Brooks produced the film The Elephant Man (1980), in which Bancroft acted.
 He was executive producer for the film 84 Charing Cross Road (1987) in which she starred.
 Both Brooks and Bancroft appeared in Season 6 of The Simpsons.
 According to the DVD commentary, when Bancroft came to record her lines for the episode "Fear of Flying", the Simpsons writers asked if Brooks had come with her (which he had); she joked, "I can't get rid of him!"

 In a 2010 interview, Brooks credited Bancroft as being the guiding force behind his involvement in developing The Producers and Young Frankenstein for the musical theater.
 In the same interview, he said of their first meeting in 1961, "From that day, until her death on June 6, 2005, we were glued together."
 Bancroft's son, Max, said in a 2020 interview that she was "a secret, closet scientist".
 He said that, as a child, she read to him Paul de Kruif's Microbe Hunters (1926) as a bedtime story.

 In 2005, shortly before her death, Bancroft became a grandmother when her daughter-in-law Michelle had a boy, Henry Michael Brooks.

-Bancroft had a drinking problem which resulted in being absent from work often, according to Elizabeth Wilson, who was Bancroft's understudy in The Little Foxes and co-starred with her in The Graduate (1967) and The Prisoner of Second Avenue (1975).
+Early in her career, Bancroft battled depression and drank frequently, which resulted in her being absent from work, according to Elizabeth Wilson, who was Bancroft's understudy in The Little Foxes.
+She also worked with Bancroft in The Graduate (1967) and The Prisoner of Second Avenue (1975).